JeremyWesthead/TBProfiler-to-GARC/README.md

 # TBProfiler-to-GARC
 Covert the TBProfiler's TBDB to GARC for use with `piezo`.
 Some default rules for resistance genes are added for completeness.

+Due to the nature of this catalogue, it is highly specific, and as such is significantly larger than other GARC catalogues.

 ## Assumptions
 Within the `tbdb.other_annotations.csv` there are some rows which appear to use an undocumented format for `iHGVS`.
 These rows contain several mutations, separated by the `|` character (which is reserved within `iHGVS` for denoting DNA methylation).